-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2017-2018 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2018-2019 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 FIRST-YEAR UNDERGRADUATES

 PRIVATE INSTITUTION

 Tuition:

-PUBLIC INSTITUTION \$6,522
+PUBLIC INSTITUTION \$6,696

 Tuition:

 In-district:

+\$6,696

-In-state (out-of-district): \$6,522
+In-state (out-of-district):

-\$22,518
+\$22,692

 Out-of-state:

 NONRESIDENT ALIEN:

 Tuition:

-REQUIRED FEES: \$1,473
+REQUIRED FEES: \$1,529

+REQUIRED FEES. Ψ1,323

 ROOM AND BOARD:

 (on-campus)

-ROOM ONLY: \$5,360
+ROOM ONLY: \$5,520

 (on-campus)

-BOARD ONLY: \$3,348
+BOARD ONLY: \$3,650

 (on-campus meal plan)

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

-G2.
-Number of credits per term a student can take for the stated full-time tuition 12 minimum maximum G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
-Yes 🖂 No G4.
+Comprehensive tuition and room and board fee (if your college cannot provide sepa fees): rate tuition and room and board Other: G2.
+Number of credits per term a student can take for the stated full-time tuition 12 minimummaximum G3.
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? ☐ Yes X No G4.
 Do tuition and fees vary by undergraduate instructional program?
-Yes 🔀 No

-If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+Yes X No If yes, what percentage of full-time undergraduates pay more than the tuition and fee es reported in G1?